Traditional Wing Chun derives from the Leung Bik / Yip Man Wing Chun System.

 Never the less, one must return to the central line system for better protection once you have regained your ground.

-If an Individual has engagement with a larger, stronger Opponent, unfavorable circumstances can arise.
+If an Individual has to deal with a larger Opponent, unfavorable circumstances can arise.